Pack light – Travel Chic with KIDS

 Pack Light -Travel Chic with KIDS: Rethink

 Rethink your need for completely new outfits everyday.
 Only your traveling party will know it anyway.
 When you travel you seen new people every day!
+They don’t know you wore that exact same outfit 3 days ago AND if they knew….they would not care.

 It is only 10 days/2 weeks out of your life….like maternity clothes…when you are done, you can pack them away and never look at them again!
 Pack light and travel chic!